hazelcast/hazelcast-python-client/README.md

 You may get the value returned by the method calls using the `result()` method of the `Future` class.
 `result` will block the execution of your program and will wait until the future finishes running.
-Then, it will return the value returned by the call which are key, value pairs in our `entry_set()` method call.
+Then, it will return the value returned by the call which are key-value pairs in our `entry_set()` method call.

-You may also attach a function to future objects that will be called, with the future as its only argument, when the future finishes running.
+You may also attach a function to the future objects that will be called, with the future as its only argument, when the future finishes running.

-For example, the part where we printed the personnel in above can be rewritten with a callback attached to the `entry_set()`.
+For example, the part where we printed the personnel in above code can be rewritten with a callback attached to the `entry_set()`, as shown below..

 ```python
 import time